 There are also a variety of lifestyle factors that can cause elevated progesterone.
 Some of them include, but are not limited to, the following:

 Smoking.
-Research has shown that smoking increases adrenal activity and that elevations in adrenal androgens are seen mostly among postmenopausal smokers.
-Reported elevated serum progesterone levels have been measured during the early follicular phase of the menstrual cycle, which is when most of the progesterone produced originates from the adrenal glands.
+Smoking increases adrenal activity, and elevations in adrenal androgens are seen mostly among postmenopausal smokers.
+Also, reported elevated serum progesterone levels have been measured during the early follicular phase of the menstrual cycle, which is when most of the progesterone produced originates from the adrenal glands.

 Caffeine.
-Biologically speaking, caffeine is a stimulant that can induce jittery feelings and raise anxiety levels; vice versa, high progesterone levels can also cause anxiety.
-Studies have shown a trend for high circulating progesterone levels with the consumption of higher levels of caffeine, but not with coffee intake.
+Studies have shown a trend for high circulating progesterone levels with the consumption of excessive caffeine, but not with coffee intake.
 Caffeine depletes the body's B vitamin stores and hinders healthy liver function, further increasing progesterone levels through improper detoxification from the body.

 Induced Causes of High Progesterone Levels